HIP-infrastructure/.github/profile/README.md

 # Welcome to the GitHub Organization for the Human Intra-cranial EEG Plaform (HIP) project

-It is used to store, manage, and share the code source of all components behind the HIP.
+It is used to store, manage, and share the code source of all components behind the HIP, which includes the core components pinned below.
-The pinned repositories correspond to the core components of the HIP.